webex/webex-android-sdk/README.md

 ## Usage

-To use the SDK, you will need Cisco Spark integration credentials.
-If you do not already have a Cisco Spark account, visit the [Cisco Spark for Developers portal](https://developer.ciscospark.com/) to create your account and [register an integration](https://developer.ciscospark.com/authentication.html#registering-your-integration).
-Your app will need to authenticate users via an [OAuth](https://oauth.net/) grant flow for existing Cisco Spark users or a [JSON Web Token](https://jwt.io/) for guest users without a Cisco Spark account.
+To use the SDK, you will need Cisco Webex integration credentials.
+If you do not already have a Cisco Webex account, visit the [Cisco Webex for Developers portal](https://developer.webex.com/) to create your account and [register an integration](https://developer.webex.com/authentication.html#registering-your-integration).
+Your app will need to authenticate users via an [OAuth](https://oauth.net/) grant flow for existing Cisco Webex users or a [JSON Web Token](https://jwt.io/) for guest users without a Cisco Webex account.

-See the [Android SDK area](https://developer.ciscospark.com/sdk-for-android.html) of the Cisco Spark for Developers site for more information about this SDK.
+See the [Android SDK area](https://developer.webex.com/sdk-for-android.html) of the Cisco Webex for Developers site for more information about this SDK.

 ### Examples

 Here are some examples of how to use the Android SDK in your app.

-1. Create a new `Spark` instance using Spark ID authentication ([OAuth](https://oauth.net/)-based):
+1. Create a new `Webex` instance using Webex ID authentication ([OAuth](https://oauth.net/)-based):

     ```java
     String clientId = "YOUR_CLIENT_ID";
     String clientSecret = "YOUR_CLIENT_SECRET";
     String scope = "spark:all";
-    String redirectUri = "Sparkdemoapp://response";
+    String redirectUri = "Webexdemoapp://response";

     OAuthWebViewAuthenticator authenticator = new OAuthWebViewAuthenticator(clientId, clientSecret, scope, redirectUri);
-    Spark spark = new Spark(activity.getApplication(), authenticator)
+    Webex webex = new Webex(activity.getApplication(), authenticator)
     if (!authenticator.isAuthorized()) {
         authenticator.authorize(webView, new CompletionHandler<Void>() {
             @Override